Working together with partner agencies to help reduce drownings

 Our team are passionately committed to reducing drowning and sharing water safety messages to all communities far and wide.
-Working in conjunction with partner agenices and community groups the spread of the messages is much wider and more powerful.
-For example we enjoy working with Kent Fire and Rescue Service, Kent Police, Kent Search and Rescue, Community Wardens, Community Pastors and HM Coastguard to promote water safety at events.
+Working inconjunction with partner agenices and community groups the spread of the messages is much wider and more powerful.
+For example we enjoy working with local businesses, local charities, Kent Fire and Rescue Service, Kent Police, Kent Search and Rescue, Community Wardens, Community Pastors and HM Coastguard to promote water safety at events to name a few.

 If you are a regular follower of our social media channels and preventative work you will have seen that we are actively involved in supporting other water safety organisations campaigns to help prevent and reduce drownings.
 Here is a run down on the campaigns we get involved in:

 Respect the water is the RNLI water safety campaign which runs throughout the year, but is relaunched during May to highlight water safety risks, how to avoid them and gives advice on how to stay safe.
 More information on Respect the Water campaign